 It is a common misconception that Bitcoin and other cryptocurrencies are an anonymous means of payment.
 In fact, they are anything but.
 The blockchain is a public, fully transparent ledger.
 Anybody can browse the data of a blockchain using a block explorer and see which addresses transferred how much money at what time.

 While this generally holds true for most blockchains, there are several ways to achieve financial privacy - even on a fully transparent ledger.
 To transact privately, there can’t be any information about the sender and receiver of a transaction.
 You need an address to transact on a blockchain.
-Because this address doesn’t carry any information about their owner and anybody can generate as many addresses as they wish, we call them pseudonymous.
-Your address acts like a pseudonym, similar to how you might pick a username in an online forum.
+Because this address doesn’t carry any information about their owner we say they are pseudonymous.
+Your address acts like a pseudonym, similar to how you pick a username in a forum.

 How to Reclaim Your Privacy